-Today would have been the 100th birthday of actor Bob Cummings, known as a film star during the 1940's and 1950's but primarily remembered today for television's LOVE THAT BOB (1955-59).
+Today would have been the 100th birthday for actor Bob Cummings, known as a film star during the 1940's and 1950's but primarily remembered today for television's LOVE THAT BOB (1955-59).

 LOVE THAT BOB (a.k.a.
-THE BOB CUMMINGS SHOW) was television's first sex comedy, about a man taking Hugh Hefner's playboy philosophy to heart and living it out while his married peers often lived vicariously through him.
-Set in Los Angeles, the show centered around the adventures of single ace photographer Bob Collins, surrounded by beautiful fashion models (including Joi Lansing, Lisa Gaye, and Ingrid Goude, Miss Sweden of 1957) and squiring all of them around town that he could, but carefully tiptoeing away any time the subject of marriage came up.
+THE BOB CUMMINGS SHOW) was TV's first sex comedy, about a man taking Hugh Hefner's playboy philosophy to heart and living it out while his married peers often lived vicariously through him.
+Set in Los Angeles, the show centered around the adventures of single ace photographer Bob Collins, surrounded by beautiful fashion models--among them Joi Lansing, Lisa Gaye, and Ingrid Goude.
+Squiring all of them around town every chance he got, Bob carefully tiptoed away every time the subject of marriage came up.

 And it came up often, as he lived with his widowed sister Margaret (Rosemary DeCamp) and her son Chuck (Dwayne Hickman, DOBIE GILLIS).
-Margaret was always worried about the example being set for her son, who obviously emulated and envied Uncle Bob.
+Margaret was always worried about the example being set for her son, who clearly emulated and envied Uncle Bob.
 Plots centered around Bob's active dating life and numerous attempts at romantic conquests, the efforts of several of his models to settle him down for good, and the attempts of his loyal, plain Jane assistant Schultzy (Ann B. Davis, THE BRADY BUNCH) to win her boss' heart herself.

 Produced by Paul Henning (whose biggest splash, THE BEVERLY HILLBILLIES, was yet to come) and directed mostly by Rod Amateau and Cummings himself, LOVE THAT BOB was a hyper, campy show with witty scripts.